kulidje/x8313-etl/README.md

 # X8313 Extract Transform Load Code
+The following is a code excerpt from X8313 Inc. and not necessarily fully functional.
+The purpose of this repo is only to showcase my work and not intended for use.

-Code excerpt from X8313 Inc. This is the core ETL Pipeline code used for collecting and processing historical horse racing data from various proprietary data sources.
+This is the Core ETL Pipeline code used for collecting and processing historical horse-racing data from X8313's various proprietary data sources.

-Simple but tedious pre-processing wrapper for taking raw-data and transforming into clean processed Pandas DataFrames.
+A simple but tedious collection of pre-processing wrappers used for reading raw-data and transforming it to clean processed Pandas DataFrames which get stored in an AWS RDS Data Lake.

-Not sexy, but massively time-consuming, time-saving and essential to any data-analysis project.
+Not sexy, but massively time-consuming (in the short-run), time-saving (in the long run) and essential to any data-analysis project.